Empowering Lives Through Type 2 Diabetes Research

 In the U.S., underserved populations are at greater risk for developing type 2 diabetes, including Latinos who are twice as likely to develop this disease.
 In Santa Barbara, Latinos comprise nearly 46% of our community.

 At SDRI, our team is committed to improving health outcomes for underserved populations.
-A key element of SDRI’s efforts include hiring bilingual Community Health Workers (CHW) who serve a critical role in building trust and rapport within the local Latino population.
-Additionally, CHW provide multi-lingual nutrition education, training on technology to better manage diabetes, conducting health screenings, recruiting study participants, and maintaining communication with key community organizers to promote SDRI’s health education programs.
-The important work performed by SDRI’s CHW ultimately helps to reduce the rate of type 2 diabetes and prevent future generations from developing type 2 diabetes.
+A key element of SDRI’s efforts include hiring bilingual Community Health Workers (CHWs) who serve a critical role in building trust and rapport within the local Latino population.
+Additionally, CHWs provide multi-lingual nutrition education, training on technology to better manage diabetes, conducting health screenings, recruiting study participants, and maintaining communication with key community organizers to promote SDRI’s health education programs.
+The important work performed by SDRI’s CHWs ultimately helps to reduce the rate of type 2 diabetes and prevent future generations from developing type 2 diabetes.

 type 2 diabetes clinical research trials